Experiential Learning Depot

 One way of using the community as a resource is to ask that community members weigh in on student work.
 Invite community experts to evaluate students' work periodically as well as provide formative feedback.

 You can also ask community members to observe and evaluate student work at presentation or exhibition events.
-You don't have to only include community members that have been actively involved in student projects.
+You don't have to only include community members who have been actively involved in student projects.
 Invite everyone in the community so that they can see what your students do.

 8. Get students actively involved in community events and issues: